jarviscanada/jarvis_data_eng_NissaElchhab/linux_sql/README.md

 The deployment itself, for now, is going to be handled by the LCA team.

-## Prerequsites and Environement Survey:
+## Prerequisites and Environment Survey:
-The current Linux cluster is comprised of 10 nodes of Centos Linux 7, a derivative of RedHat Enterprise Linux(tm) and a POSIX-compliant Linux distribution, or distro, which comes by default with GNU and Systemd userspace.
+The current Linux cluster comprises 10 nodes of Centos Linux 7, a derivative of RedHat Enterprise Linux(tm) and a POSIX-compliant Linux distribution (or distro) which comes by default with GNU and Systemd userspace.

 ### Available Free and Open Source Software tools:
 The userspace includes: